averagehuman/vboxn/README.rst

 =======

 `vboxen`_ is a Python/Bash library for headlessly creating new VirtualBox machine images.
-It is intended as a developer utility and could be considered as an alternative to `veewee`_.
+It is intended as a developer utility similar in scope to `veewee`_.

 The package includes two user-facing scripts: